OmarMohammedFoad/EgyptPay-SDK/readme.md

 ### 1. Adapter Pattern (Structural)
 **Why?** To make incompatible interfaces work together.
 - **Implementation:** I created a generic contract `IPaymentGateway` with a standard `initiatePayment()` method.
-- **Result:** The core application doesn't know (or care) if it's talking to Paymob or Fawry.
+- **Result:** The core application doesn't know (or care) if it's talking to Paymob or Paytaps.
 It just sends a standard request, and the specific *Adapter* handles the translation.

 ### 2. Factory Pattern (Creational)
 **Why?** To simplify object creation.